rdfostrich/article-swj2020-cobra/content/solution.md

 Only after the fix-up process is done, query executions will be delegated to this new reverse delta chain, and the temporary forward delta chain can be deleted.
+Since this fix-up process only applies to the first (temporary) delta chain, and does not touch the second delta chain, it may even run in parallel to other ingestions processes for new versions.

 ### Out-of-order Ingestion Approach
 {:#solution-ingestion-outoforder}